aahmad4/Dermatol/README.md

 # Dermatol

 Dermatol is a multiplatform application that: detects signs of skin cancer lesions using bleeding-edge AI technqiues, educates the user about skin cancer, and connects the user to the local dermatology community.
+This app was created as submission for the 2020 Livewell Student App Challenge with my group members Shiva (GH: shivaganapathy), Nico, and Aakash.
+I was responsible for creating the app interface and implementing all the native features.
 All of the app's functionality can be detailed in its app demonstration video [here](https://www.youtube.com/watch?v=x25HVwbnF2c) or down below.

 https://www.youtube.com/watch?v=x25HVwbnF2c